What is Prevent?

 If someone is identified as being potentially vulnerable to radicalisation or extremism, Prevent puts in place processes to help them.
 If you have any concerns that someone may be vulnerable to radicalisation you must complete a National Referral Form so that the Prevent team can assess the level of need and develop a response.

-If you have concerns about a child under the age of 18 please contact the Multi Agency Safeguarding Hub (MASH).
+If you have concerns about a child under the age of 18 please contact the Southampton Children's Multi-Agency Safeguarding Hub (MASH) professionals line.

-If you have concerns about a person aged 18 and over please contact the Single Point of Access team (SPA).
+If you have concerns about a person aged 18 and over please contact the Adult Social Care Connect (ASCC)

 Telephone: 023 8083 3003

 If your concern is an emergency please contact the police immediately on 999.